XIYO/xiyo.github.io/static/about.en-US.md

 **Nickname:**

-- XIYO (pronounced "ee-yo," derived from the name of the rabbit in "Dugeun Dugeun Secret Friend")
+- XIYO (pronounced "ee-yo", derived from the name of the rabbit in "Animal Yokochō")

 **Likes:**